bjstubbs/ematille/README.md

 reference species and locations of the fasta files containing their genomes.
-Instead of mining the entire genome, you can also provide the regions of the reference genome that repeatmasker identified as translatable elements extracted from the reference genome as the reference.
+Instead of mining the entire genome, you can also provide the regions of the reference genome that repeatmasker identified as transposable or repetitive elements extracted from the reference genome as the reference.

 flist.txt